ajleeson/research_blog/_posts/2023-03-06-WWTP-Hydrodynamic-Differencing.md

-## WWTP Hydrodynamic Differencing & More
+## WWTP Hydrodynamic Differencing and More

 This week I created some hydrodynamic differencing movies using the "with WWTPs" and "no WWTPs" runs from last week.
 There appears to be quite a significant difference between these two runs.